Wendy Williams’ Guardianship Explained by a Probate Lawyer

 November 2021 – Further reports surface that Williams is suffering from early-onset dementia.
 Her brother Tommy Williams publicly denies these claims, stating that she is not suffering from any such ailment.

-January 2022 – According to Williams’ attorney La’Shawn Thomas, Williams makes a request to Wells Fargo for her bank account statements because she suspects misconduct by her financial adviser and needs her most recent bank statements to switch to another financial institution.
+January 2022 – Williams’ attorney La’Shawn Thomas says that Williams made a request to Wells Fargo for her bank account statements because she suspects fiduciary misconduct by her financial adviser and needs her most recent bank statements to switch to another financial institution.

 January 2022 – After receiving notice from Williams’ financial adviser Lori Schiller that the TV host is of “unsound mind,” Wells Fargo freezes Willams’ bank accounts and petitions the court to have her placed under a temporary financial guardianship, citing risks of “financial exploitation, dementia, or undue influence” in the court filing.